MS in Canada

 - Lower tuition costs

-The tuition costs in Canada are lower compared to the US and the UK.
+The tuition costs in Canada are more economical compared to the US and the UK.

-Students in Canada are allowed to work for 20 hours in a week which helps them to manage their finances.
+Students in Canada are allowed to work for 20 hours a week, which helps them to manage their finances.

 - Post-graduate work permit